CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 Customer Support

-CyberGhost offers 24/7 live chat, email support, and a solid knowledge base.
-Response times on live chat are typically fast — under 3 minutes in most tests I've seen documented.
-The support quality is reliable for common issues.
+CyberGhost offers 24/7 live chat, email, and a solid knowledge base.
+Live chat response times are typically quick — usually under 3 minutes.
+Support handles common issues reliably.

-PIA also has 24/7 live chat and a ticket system.
-Historically, PIA's support was email-only and slow — that reputation stuck around longer than it deserved.
-It's improved, but CyberGhost's support infrastructure still feels more polished and faster in practice.
+PIA also has 24/7 live chat and ticket support.
+Historically, PIA's support was email-only and slow, and that reputation stuck around longer than it deserved.
+It's improved, but CyberGhost still feels slightly more polished in practice.

 Edge: CyberGhost